kjpgit/techdemo/dotnet_client_server/README.md

 - Run `swapoff -a` so swap isn't hiding memory usage.

 - To increase file descriptors in a GUI session: Set in `DefaultLimitNOFILE=2000000` in `/etc/systemd/system.conf` and `/etc/systemd/user.conf`.
 Then reboot (yes, reboot).
 Also update `/proc/sys/fs/file-max` to 3000000.
+Alternatively, just spawn some shells via root...